Rokasl/CS408_project/report/source/10_chapter_3.md

 Haskell features include support for recursive functions, data types, pattern matching, and list comprehensions.

-Haskell was a clear choice for compiler development because of its functional language features, like pattern-matching, efficient recursion, support for monadic structures.
-Moreover, Frankjnr and Shonky are written in Haskell, so it was easy to cooperate with those projects.
+Haskell was chosen for compiler development because of its functional language features, like pattern-matching, efficient recursion, support for monadic structures.
+Moreover, "Frankjnr" and "Shonky" are written in Haskell as well, thus, using Haskell would provide easier compatibility with those projects.

 ### Report Markdown
 <!--https://github.com/tompollard/phd_thesis_markdown-->
 <!--http://pandoc.org/-->
 This report adapted the template of markdown developed by Tom Pollard, because of its flexible structure and features, such as support for Pandoc markdown and latex expressions.
-Everything is compiled to a single PDF by utilizing npm.
+Report is divided into separate source files, which creates strong project structure and every source file is compiled to a single pdf file with compiler powered by *npm*.

 ## Specification